Andrew-S-Rosen/mof_screen/README.md

 # Note
 This package is being superseded by [QuAcc](https://github.com/arosen93/quacc), which has a QMOF "recipe" (i.e. `from quacc.recipes.vasp.qmof import QMOFJob`).
+The current project should be considered deprecated and will not be maintained.

 # PyMOFScreen
 Python workflow for high-throughput DFT screening of MOFs using VASP.
 Relevant details for the code can be found in the following paper: